VINAYDANARADDI/AnimateCheckBox/README.md

 ![](https://img.shields.io/badge/Android-CustomView-brightgreen.svg)

 #todo
-thera are some problems about the interchange of two lines
+there are some problems about the interchange of two lines
 ---
 ![](https://github.com/hanks-zyh/AnimateCheckBox/blob/master/screen.gif)